 "Homosexual acts, intravenous drug abuse and violence may exist in prisons in some countries to varying degrees.
-Prison authorities have the Riresponsibility to ensure the safety of prisoners and staff and to ensure that the risk of HIV spread within prison is minimised.
-In this regard prison authorities are urged to implement mappropriate staff and inmate education and drug user rehabilitation programmes. consideration should be given to making condoms available in of the interest disease It should also be recognised that prevention. lower-security within some correctional facilities, the practicability of making sterile needles available is worthy of further study."
+Prison authorities have the responsibility to ensure the safety of prisoners and staff and to ensure that the risk of HIV spread within prison is minimised.
+In this regard prison authorities are urged to implement appropriate staff and inmate education and drug user rehabilitation programmes.
+Careful consideration should be given to making condoms available in the interest of disease prevention.
+It should also be recognised that within some lower-security correctional facilities, the practicability of making sterile needles available is worthy of further study."